emmanuelrosa/erosanix/README.md

 - **send-to-kindle** - Send your personal and business documents to read them anytime, everywhere on Kindle devices and reading apps.
 - **sierrachart** - A professional desktop Trading and Charting platform for the financial markets, supporting connectivity to various exchanges and backend trading platform services.
 - **tunche** - A charming, hand-drawn beat'em up hack and slash game with roguelike elements.
+- **horizon-chase-turbo** - A racing game inspired by the great hits of the 80's and 90's: Out Run, Lotus Turbo Challenge, Top Gear (SNES), Rush, among others.
+Each curve and each lap in Horizon Chase Turbo recreates classic arcade gameplay and offers you unbound speed limits of fun.
+Full throttle on and enjoy!

 #### Misc utilities